-Amazon Elastic Load Balancers are a way to distribute work across multiple EC2 instances.
+Amazon Elastic Load Balancing is a way to distribute work across multiple EC2 instances.
 All requests to your site go through the load balancer, which evenly distributes the requests to the available EC2 instances.
 You can add or remove participating EC2 instances from the load balancer at any time.
-When you build a site with ArcGIS Server Cloud Builder on Amazon Web Services, a load balancer is configured for you and your ArcGIS Server instances are placed beneath it.

 Regions and Availability Zones

-Amazon EC2 consists of multiple data centers around the world that are designed to address enterprise architecture challenges.
+Amazon Elastic Compute Cloud consists of multiple data centers around the world that are designed to address enterprise architecture challenges.